 - The waiting period to purchase a gun is 3 days excluding weekends and legal holidays.

-- People who cannot own a gun in Florida: Minors under the age of 21, convicted felons (or 3 yrs. after sentence or probation fulfilled), anyone convicted or committed for drug abuse within the previous three years, anyone known to chronically or habitually abuses alcohol or other substances, anyone known to chronically or habitually abuses alcohol or other substances, anyone who has been committed to mental institution (unless free from disability for 5 yrs.), and anyone subject to injunction against committing acts of domestic violence.
+- People who cannot own a gun in Florida: Minors under the age of 21, convicted felons (or 3 years after sentence or probation fulfilled), anyone convicted or committed for drug abuse within the previous three years, anyone known to chronically or habitually abuses alcohol or other substances, anyone known to chronically or habitually abuses alcohol or other substances, anyone who has been committed to a mental institution (unless free from disability for 5 years), and anyone subject to injunction against committing acts of domestic violence.